Last Updated on September 9, 2024

 How to Find the Puncture?

-1. A soapy sponge is an easy tool to help find a puncture.
-Run a soapy sponge across the entire tire.
-Look for bubbles where the air is escaping.
+- A soapy sponge is an easy tool for finding a puncture.
+Run the sponge across the entire tire, looking for bubbles where the air is escaping.

 Please bring your vehicle to a tire professional to examine your tire once you have determined that it can probably be repaired.
 Remember that the above list of repairable tire damage is a good bet, but it is not carved in stone.
 When your tire professional examines the dismounted tire, they might discover that it cannot be repaired and must be replaced with a new one.